safwanakbar86/university_work/PDC/assgn_4/README.md

 ## Question 2

-Perform one-to-all broadcast on linear ring without any restriction on the source node.
+Perform one-to-all broadcast on a linear ring without any source node restrictions.